ding-ma/portfolio/readme.md

 * Github pages :arrow_right: Firebase
 * TravisCI :arrow_right: Github Actions (allows different workflows with).
 Only deploys master automatically to Firebase.
 * Regular CSS :arrow_right: Bootstrap 4.
 Flex-box is :crown:
-* Wofoo :arrow_right: SendGrid API.
+* Wofoo :arrow_right: SendGrid API with Firebase Function.
 Github-Pages does not allow `Post` requests for sending a form.
-There is more flexibility with Firebase. **In progress!**
+There is more flexibility with Firebase.

 ## Installation & Set Up
 1. Clone this repo